leeyuiwah-sl/dundry/README.md

 ```

 5. Examine the result of the Consumer
+Now switch back to the `cmd` window for Consumer, you should see something like this:
 ```
 Receiving record with key 0 from partition 0 with offset 1000:    1 claps
 Receiving record with key 1 from partition 0 with offset 1001:    2 claps